bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: October 2027 - Government Oversight**

-**AI-2027 predicts:** Whistleblower leaks misalignment memo to NYT.
-"Secret OpenBrain AI is Out of Control" headline.
-Congressional subpoenas.
-Oversight Committee established.
+*For reference, AI-2027 predicts: A whistleblower leaks a misalignment memo to the New York Times.
+Headlines proclaim the AI is "out of control."
+Congressional subpoenas follow.
+An Oversight Committee is established.*

 **Three possible paths:**